baconjs/bacon.js/README.md

 <a name="observable-skip"></a>
 [`observable.skip(n)`](#observable-skip "observable.skip(n)") skips the first n elements from the stream

+<a name="observable-concat"></a>
+[`observable.concat(other)`](#observable-concat "observable.concat(other)") concatenates two streams/properties into one stream/property so that
+it will deliver events from `observable` until it ends and then deliver events from `other`.
+This means too that events from `other`, occurring before the end of `observable` will not be included in the result stream/property.

 <a name="observable-delay"></a>
 [`observable.delay(delay)`](#observable-delay "observable.delay(delay)") delays the stream/property by given amount of milliseconds.
 Does not delay the initial value of a [`Property`](#property).